Update: ‘BMW to launch 7 NEVs in China in 2022’ section updated.

 BMW Electric Vehicle business strategy

-BMW Group has announced that it plans to launch 25 electrified by 2023, 13 of them pure-electrics.
-Following the iX3 last year, Munich has confirmed the BMW iX SUV and the i4 launch this year.
+BMW Group has announced that it plans to launch 25 electrified cars by 2023, 13 of them pure-electrics.
+Following the iX3 in 2020, Munich launched the BMW iX SUV and the BMW i4 four-door Gran Coupe in 2021.
 The electric 3 Series, 7 Series, X1, and 5 Series follow as the next step in the firm’s ‘Power of Choice’ strategy.

 The company sees itself becoming a strong player in China with the expanded EV line-up, Goller indicated at the BMW Group Analyst and Investor Day 2021.
 He said: